Gyan0522/image-metadata-features/README.md

 Traverse to image-metadata-features folder in local system using terminal

-Run Springboot application : ./mvnw spring-boot:run
+Run Springboot application : ./mvnw spring-boot:run (run command  "mvn -N io.takari:maven:wrapper" if ./mvnw: No such file or directory error)
 ### Execute the Endpoints (using post man)

 1.  http://localhost:8080/features